naman14310/Multiclient_ChatRoom_with_EndToEnd_Encryption/README.md

-# Lab Assignment 1 : An end to end messaging system
+# An end to end encrypted messaging system

 A multiclient chat application in which message can be sent to an individual or a group with end to end encryption.